jessicalumian/undergrad-dev/lesson.md

 ```

 In RStudio, open the QA folder in the file system panel.
 Click the fastqc_report.html files and select the option to view the files.

+*Discussion question:*

-> Did you learn anything new by visualizing the quality assessment data?
+- Did you learn anything new by visualizing the quality assessment data?

 ### Trimming

 We will trim low quality bases using trimmomatic.
 Then we will interleave the reads using the `interleave-reads.py` script from khmer.

-**to do: check to see what adapters were used in sequencing**
+*Discussion question:*

-> What kinds of sequences do we want to trim?
+- What kinds of sequences do we want to trim?

 ```
 cd ~/work